emeth-/Clipbox/README.txt

 **Mutations of Clipbox Copy**
 - cmd + shift + a = Public Copy (puts a URL in your clipboard for you to share)
+- cmd + shift + x = Grabs rectangular screenshot that you specify, stores in clipboard, sends paste